Beach Access & Swimming

 With less than 1% of Dry Tortugas National Park being dry ground, the best way to see this remarkable national treasure is by getting in the water.

 Dry Tortugas National Park is situated at the southwest corner of the Florida Keys reef system, the third largest in the world.
 Due to the remote location, and easterly flowing gulf current just south of the park, you are sure to discover a much greater abundance of marine life and often much larger versions than anywhere else in the Florida Keys.

-The swim areas on Garden Key are only accessible via North and South Beach.
+The swim areas on Garden Key are accessible via North, South, and East Beach.
 These beaches offer gradual slope and easy entry and are ideal for beginner swimmers and snorkelers.

 This designated swimming area is located of the Northwest side of Loggerhead Key.
 This area is protected, shallow and calm, a great place for swimming and snorkeling.